 Lockport is a medium-sized city located in the state of New York.
 With a population of 20,624 people and ten constituent neighborhoods, Lockport is the 78th largest community in New York.
-Lockport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Lockport was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Lockport isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lockport are a mix of both white- and blue-collar jobs.
-Overall, Lockport is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lockport who work in office and administrative support (14.04%), sales jobs (9.02%), and food service (7.20%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lockport is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lockport is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Lockport who work in office and administrative support (15.01%), sales jobs (8.53%), and teaching (6.18%).

 Lockport is a somewhat ethnically-diverse city.
 The people who call Lockport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lockport residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lockport include Irish, Italian, English, and Polish.

 The most common language spoken in Lockport is English.
 Other important languages spoken here include Spanish and Italian.